-During Andersen’s lifetime he was feted by royalty and acclaimed for having brought joy to children across Europe.
-His fairy tales have been translated into over 150 languages and continue to be published in millions of copies all over the world.
+During Andersen’s lifetime, he was feted by royalty and acclaimed for having brought joy to children across Europe.
+His fairy tales have been translated into over 150 languages and continue to be published in millions of copies worldwide.

-Andersen was, according to many sources on the Internet and even scholarly books like Corinne Roth Smith’s Learning Disabilities.
-The Interaction of Learner, Task, and Setting (Boston: Allyn and Bacon, 1991), also dyslexic.
+According to many sources on the Internet and even scholarly books like Corinne Roth Smith’s Learning Disabilities: The Interaction of Learner, Task, and Setting (Boston: Allyn and Bacon, 1991), Andersen had dyslexia.

-As a young teenager, Andersen became quite well known in Odense as a reciter of drama and as a singer.
-Although determined to become a national success on the stage, Hans failed miserably, but made some influential friends in Copenhagen who got him into school to remedy his lack of proper education.
+As a young teenager, Andersen became quite well known in Odense as a drama reciter and singer.
+Although determined to become a national success on the stage, Hans failed miserably but made some influential friends in Copenhagen who got him into school to remedy his lack of proper education.